Annytomica/kumiko-community-hub/README.md

 ## Media
+-	The icons such as like hearts and comment bubble are from [Font Awesome](https://fontawesome.com/)
 - The Github summary bar used in README.md is from [shields.io](https://shields.io/badges/)

 ## Acknowledgements
-- My wife, Megan, for help with testing and general emotional support while I was trying to study and code while also moving country.
+- My wife, Megan, for help with the wireframe design, product photography, site testing and general emotional support while I was trying to study and code while also moving relentlessly.
+- My mum for excellent testing assistance
 - My Mentor My mentor, Oluwafemi Medale , for his invaluable guidance and feedback.